TrevorEdwards/gcp-workshop-hackathon-edition/README.md

     project id (e.g. `cornell-gcp-2018sp-foo-115671`) on
     [this](https://goo.gl/forms/4YF8jiP5kX9r8lNp2) form.

-## WORKSHOP: Google Cloud Translate API in Node.js
+## WORKSHOP: Writing a Cloud Translation Service in Node.js

 ### Description

 This workshop will take you through building a Google Translate-like web service using the Google Cloud Translate API and Node.js.
-You'll be able to launch your app on Google App Engine (GAE) to make it accessible anywhere!
+You'll be able to launch your app on Google App Engine (GAE) to deploy it to the world!

 ### Instructions

+First off: Enable the Google Cloud Translate API!
+Click this [link](https://console.cloud.google.com/apis/library/translate.googleapis.com) to go to the landing page for doing so.
+Make sure you're signed into your Cornell account (see top-right) and have your project selected, and then click "Enable".

 #### Setting up your environment